 John's roast pork is one of Philadelphia's culinary treasures, made from "Pop Pop's original recipe," cooked and boned on premises.
 The slices of pale, sweet meat are shockingly tender, forked from a drippy trough and piled into a superb Carangi Bakery seeded roll, then preferably supplemented by clumps of spinach sautéed in olive oil with plenty of garlic.
 While the tonic shot of spinach is a welcome addition, I would recommend forgoing optional cheese toppings which, in my opinion, only detract from the essential piggy richness of the pork itself.

 John's cheese steak, which is ordered from a separate station at the walk-up counter, also is one of the city's best.
-John Bucci, whose family started the place, explains why he thinks the steaks are so good.
+John Bucci, whose family started the place, explained why the steaks are so good.
 "When you order one, there is nothing on the grill.
-We start clean," he says.
+We start clean," he said.
 "Onions are not pre-cooked; every steak is made for the person who orders it.
 I am a cheese fanatic.
 We put five slices on every sandwich, eight if you order extra."
 There is so much meat in a John's sandwich that the server tears out some of the roll's soft insides to make room for it.
 The onions are sweet, the beef juicy, the cheese abundant, the roll fresh: is there a better formula for cheese steak perfection?

 "A crown jewel of Philadelphia's sandwich culture: John's roast pork topped with garlicky sauteed spinach."